LukasZahradnik/PyNeuraLogic/README.md

 - inclusion of logical background knowledge
 - and more...

-In PyNeuraLogic, all these concepts take the same form of simple small logic programs.
+In [PyNeuraLogic](https://dspace.cvut.cz/bitstream/handle/10467/97065/F3-DP-2021-Zahradnik-Lukas-Extending-Graph-Neural-Networks-with-Relational-Logic.pdf?sequence=-1&isAllowed=y), all these concepts take the same form of simple small logic programs.
 These are commonly highly transparent and easy to understand, thanks to their declarative nature.
 Consequently, there is no need to design a new blackbox class name for each new small modification of the GNN rule, since you code directly at the level of the logical principles here.

 The underlying engine then creates differentiable computation graphs in a fully automated and dynamic fashion, hence you don't have to care about how to align everything into some (static) tensor operations.
 This gives you considerably more expressiveness, and, somewhat surprisingly, sometimes even [performance](https://github.com/GustikS/GNNwLRNNs).

-We hope you'll find the framework useful in designing your own deep **relational** learning ideas beyond the current GNNs!
+We hope you'll find the framework useful in designing your own deep **relational** learning ideas beyond the GNNs!

 [comment]: <> (PyNeuraLogic allows users to encode machine learning problems via parameterized, rule-based constructs.
 Said constructs are based on a custom declarative language that follows a logic programming paradigm.)